aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 - I like to bring clarity to muddy waters
 - I like to enable developers to be better documentors, whether it's providing them with page templates or enabling the creation of automated API documentation from a Swagger JSON file
 - I like figuring out how stuff works and creating guides to help the next user or developer
+- I like designing and creating content for websites using frameworks

 I've created documentation in HTML, reStructuredText, and Markdown for open source projects, internal company projects, and my personal projects on GitHub.